Skip to main content

 Brian Clayton|

-Microsoft 365 and Google Workspace are the two dominant productivity suites for businesses.
+Whether you frame it as Microsoft 365 vs Google Workspace or Google Workspace vs Microsoft 365, these are the two dominant productivity suites for business.
 Both give you email, file storage, collaboration tools, and video conferencing.
 But they're not interchangeable, and the right choice depends on your business, not on which one is "better" in the abstract.

 We manage both platforms for clients across Ontario, and this is the honest comparison we give business owners when they ask which to choose.